develobitgmbh/powershell-optimize-vhdx/README.md

 Powershell script that attempts to shrink vhdx files.

 Execute the script with administrator rights.

 This script tries to shrink vhdx files.
 It defragments the file and then tries to shrink the file by the unused disk space via diskpart.

 The script has three phases.

-The first phase creates and runs a diskpart script to attach the vdisk.
+1. It creates and runs a diskpart script to attach the vdisk.
-The second phase attach each partition and defragments the volume using the Powershell Optimize-Volume commandlet.
+2. It attach each partition and defragments the volume using the Powershell Optimize-Volume commandlet.
-The third phase creates a diskpart script to detach and shrink the disk.
+3. It creates a diskpart script to detach and shrink the disk.

 The script works without the Powershell commandlet Optimize-VHD and don't need the Hyper-V Management Tools.

 The script is inspired by Johan Arwidmark https://www.deploymentresearch.com/optimizing-vhdx-files-in-a-hyper-v-lab/

 # MIT License